 Hey, I’m Sofia!
 I’m pretty new to team Fluro and really excited about my new role as Account Executive.
-I can’t wait to get to grips with all of the creative aspects of working in an agency, and how to manage different projects and clients.
+I can’t wait to get to grips with all of the creative aspects of working in a full service creative agency, and how to manage different projects and clients.

 First few months